hiiamboris/red-mezz-warehouse-gitlab-mirror/morph.md

 	return [line :lf ...]
 ]
 ```
-The above two rulesets define how to emit CSV as block and as text back. `load` rule, well, `load`s the result of the next rule, so we get `10` instead of `"10"` and so on.
+The above two rulesets define how to **emit** CSV as block and as text back. `load` rule, well, `load`s the result of the next rule, so we get `10` instead of `"10"` and so on.

-Now I can transform text CSV into a block or back into itself:
+Now we can transform text CSV into a block or back into itself:
 ```
 >> text: {a,b,c^/10,20,30}
 >> morph/into text csv-src csv-txt ""